Metric upper bounds for Steklov and Laplace eigenvalues: Upper bounds in term of distortion, packing and growth

-Given a compact manifold $M$ of dimension at least four, with boundary $\Sigma$, in~\cite{CiG} the second author and D. Cianci constructed a sequence of Riemannian metrics $g_\eps$ on $M$ such $\sigma_1\xrightarrow{\eps\to 0}+\infty$, while $|M|$ is uniformly bounded and the restriction of $g_\eps$ to the boundary $\Sigma$ does not depend on $\eps$.
+In~\cite{CiG} the second author and D. Cianci constructed a family of Riemannian metrics $g_\eps$ on a manifold of $M$ dimension at least 4, such $\sigma_1\xrightarrow{\eps\to 0}+\infty$, while $|M|$ is uniformly bounded and the restriction of $g_\eps$ to the boundary $\Sigma$ does not depend on $\eps$.
 If follows from~\eqref{ineq:upperboundmodif} that the distortion $\Lambda$ must also become arbitrarily large as $\eps\to 0$.
-In particular, it is impossible to remove the distortion from inequality~\eqref{ineq:upperboundintro}.